pluralsight/guides/published/ruby-ruby-on-rails/reactrb-showcase/article.md

 Notice how similar this is to your Gemfile.

-Note:  `react-rails` depends on a specific version of `react`, but we want webpack to manage all of our javascript packages and their interdependencies.
-So we have to manually determine which version of `react` that `react-rails` wants, and then make sure that is the version we specify in `package.json`.
-Check to make sure the version in the console matches the version listed above for both `react`, and `react-dom`.
-More on maintaining this later...

 Now run `npm install` which will make sure you have all these packages.

 So that we can run webpack from the command line do a `npm install webpack -g`

-Now that we have webpack, we need to add some 3 boiler plate files to configure it.
+Now that we have webpack, we need to add 3 boiler plate files to configure it.
 As you add more javascript packages you will be updating these files.
 Again this is similar to updating your Gemfile when you add new gems to a project.

 Add webpack.config.js to the root of your project: